 Some good examples of these branches include the crossing branches, narrow and weak crotches, and co-dominant branches.
 Other unwanted plant parts are water sprouts and suckers.

 The weak and narrow branches create weak areas in your green fence, and you can remove them through a process called crown thinning.

 The crossing branches rub against each other, causing plant damage while the co-dominant branches tend to grow quicker than the other branches spoiling the fence shape.

 The suckers and water sprouts grow waywardly and compete for resources with the main plants.

-As mentioned above, uncontrolled trimming can damage your hedge.
-To avoid any damage when carrying the process, you need to identify stems and major branches and protect them .
+As mentioned above, uncontrolled trimming can damage your hedge, preventing it from growing thick and strong.
+To avoid any damage when doing so, you need to identify stems and major branches and protect them.
 When trimming the major branches, you should make your cuts a few inches from the stem collar and the cuts should not extend to the stems.